astro-seanwhy/ExoInt/README.md

 # ExoInt
 Rocky planets as devolatilized stars (Source codes for Wang et al. 2019, MNRAS, doi.org/10.1093/mnras/sty2749).
 Purpose: devolatilize stellar abundances to produce rocky exoplanetary bulk composition, with which constrain the modelling of the exoplanet interiors.

-The codes, named temporarily “ExoInt”, are created and maintained by Haiyang S. Wang.
+The codes, named “ExoInt”, are created and maintained by Haiyang S. Wang.

 Citation: Wang, H. S., Liu, F., Ireland, T., Brasser, R., Yong, D., and Lineweaver, C. H. 2019.
 Enhanced constraints on the interior composition and structure of terrestrial exoplanets.
 MNRAS 482:2222-2233. doi.org/10.1093/mnras/sty2749

+A modest updated version (v1.2) is available under the folder "v1.2".

-The codes are currently written in IDL, and a Python version is expected to be developed.
+The codes are currently written in IDL, and a Python version has been developed and will be online soon.

 Please run the codes starting with ‘exoconstraints.pro’.